Fixing Botched Lower Eyelid Surgery

-The important message that Dr. Steinsapir wants you to come away with is that there is definitive help for you.
-The shape of the eye can be helped and in many cases the result can exceed what you were hoping to accomplish with the original surgery.
+The important message that Dr. Steinsapir wants you to come away with is that there is a definitive solution to fix botched lower eyelids.
+The shape of the eye can be helped and in many cases, the result can exceed what you were hoping to accomplish with the original surgery.
 What is important is to avoid having measures that simply use up the resources that are needed to reconstruct your lower eyelid.
-Generally this is often well meaning efforts by the original surgeon to fix the lower eyelid by putting a “stitch” in the eyelid.
+Generally, this is often well-meaning efforts by the original surgeon to fix the lower eyelid by putting a “stitch” in the eyelid.
 If it were that simple, then it is very likely that your surgeon would not have gotten into trouble in the first place.

 The Orbicularis Oculi Muscle

 It is essential to understand that the skin incision is not simply a “skin” incision.
 The incision that is made below the eyelashes also called an infracillary incision, passes through the skin and also the muscle that is just behind this skin, called the orbicularis oculi muscle.
 That muscle is under the skin and basically lines the lower eyelid to help hold the eyelid against the eye.
 The lower eyelid functions like a muscular hammock.
 The infracillary incision cuts the motor nerves that supply the orbicularis oculi muscle along the edge of the eyelid.
 That roll of muscle plays a very important function in maintaining the position of the lower eyelid against the eye.
 It fights gravity.
 When the muscle is damaged by surgery, the lower eyelid is no longer properly supported.
 After surgery, the eyelid will slump or actually come to rest away from the eye itself.
 Scar tissue also forms in the lower eyelid and this contributes to post-operative changes in the lower eyelid that cause a loss of the almond shape of the eyelid.